You can connect with an Honors advisor in the following ways:

 - Enroll students in courses

-For first-semester students, the L&S Honors Program has a series of two focused group advising workshops.
-These sessions, called Honors 181 and Honors 182, help you understand expectations of the Honors Program and set the groundwork for individual advising appointments.
+For first-semester students, the L&S Honors Program provides two structured advising sessions.
+These sessions help you understand expectations of the Honors Program and set the groundwork for individual advising appointments.

-- The interactive workshop is designed to introduce you to the Honors Program, familiarize you with campus resources, and answer any lingering questions as college gets underway.
-All students should attend Honors 181 before scheduling individual advising appointments.
+- This interactive workshop is designed to introduce you to the Honors Program, familiarize you with campus resources, and answer any lingering questions as college gets underway.
+All first-year students should attend Fall Orientation before scheduling individual advising appointments.

-- Honors 182 takes place after the spring Schedule of Classes has been published in October.
+- This wave of group advising takes place after the spring Schedule of Classes has been published.
 Sessions are approximately one hour in length and occur on different days and at different times, so you can find one that fits your schedule.

-- Honors 182 serves as a crucial orientation to the University’s Degree Audit System (DARS), class registration procedures, and planning tools for completing your degree with Honors in the Liberal Arts.
+- Group advising serves as a crucial orientation to the University’s Degree Audit System (DARS), class registration procedures, and planning tools for completing your degree with Honors in the Liberal Arts.
 At these sessions, you also have individual work time to explore spring course options with an advisor present.

-- Need a reminder of what you learned at Honors 182?
+- Need a reminder of what was shared at group advising?
 View the 2019 Honors 182 presentation slides.